Hello, my name is Darko Smoljo, I live in Zagreb (Croatia) and I’m an Android developer since 2014.

 I also have experience with some less common features like USB and Bluetooth connection.
 I have developed a couple of applications based around this features which are used by 500 people in field every day.

 Some other features I have created in our apps are:

 - offline mode (data synchronises only when possible)

 - push notifications

 We use Git for sharing code and Google Play Store for sharing our apps with the clients but the later one comes with cost for security.
 In two of our applications regularly updated on GPS, I have implemented a series of security measures for making a hackers life hard.
 Basic stuff include usage of Proguard in release build and hiding important api points into NDK files, but more robust security is implemented into our web api.
 A series of private and public dynamically created keys are shared in between mobile apps and web api’s in order to authenticate each call.
 I would usually opt in for a good OAuth2 security but the nature of our business does not allow that so I’ve tried to implement the best custom solution possible on the same basis.

-Other than Android, as stated above, I have worked on web technologies like PHP and quite a while ago I used Phyton for web, specifically Pyramid framework which I would be happy to use again if I ever get a chance to.
+Other than Android, as stated above, I have worked on web technologies like PHP and quite a while ago I used Phyton for web, specifically Pyramid framework which I would be happy to use again.

 I have also tried a bunch of all-in-one multi-platform solutions like Ionic and PhoneGap, and I could see a need for such technologies aimed for different type of clients and/or customers.